Where We Be

 Shag carpeting on the hallway walls

-The main stairway is straight ahead of the entryway (we didn't have access to the upstairs)
+The main stairway near the entryway (we didn't have access to the upstairs)

 Elvis furnished this bedroom for his parents.
 He had promised